Tealium/tealium-collect-adobe-launch-extension/README.md

 # Tealium Collect Extension for Adobe Launch

 *August 2020*: While this integration has been submitted to Adobe, it is still marked as "Pending" state.
 We do not know when Adobe will approve.
-When Adobe does add to their marketplace, this installation will be a matter of following the intructions below.
-Until then, this code would need to be manually added following their developer guide here: [Adobe Experience Platform Launch Extensions](https://developer.adobelaunch.com/extensions/)
+When Adobe does add to their marketplace, this installation will be a matter of following the instructions below.
+Until then, this code would need to be manually uploaded following their developer guide here: [Adobe Experience Platform Launch Extensions](https://developer.adobelaunch.com/extensions/)

 ## Overview